Tutorial: Debug a Node.js Error

 Ask Spark for community-validated solutions.
 Include the full error text and add semantic tags to narrow results to your stack:

-spark query "ERR_MODULE_NOT_FOUND Cannot find module" \
+spark --pretty query "ERR_MODULE_NOT_FOUND Cannot find module" \

 --tag language:node:20 \

---prettyAlways include the full error text in your query for better matches.
+--tag task_type:bug_fixAlways include the full error text in your query for better matches.
 "ERR_MODULE_NOT_FOUND Cannot find module" will return more relevant results than just "ESM import error".

 Read the recommendations